dallascrilley/dropzone4-actions/README.md

 #### Example Usage:

 1. Drag and drop one or more supported text/code files onto the action.
-2. The contents of the files are read, wrapped with header and footer comments (including the file’s relative path and name), and then concatenated together with a newline separating each file’s contents.
+2. The contents of the files are read, wrapped with header and footer comments (including the file's relative path and name), and then concatenated together with a newline separating each file's contents.
 3. If a file is unsupported or if an error occurs during processing (such as trying to read a binary file), an error message will appear.